merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 pip install anvio-7.1.tar.gz
 ```

+**If you don't see any error messages**, then you are probably golden and can move on to test your to the section "[Check your anvi'o setup](#4-check-your-installation)" :)

+**If you do see error messages**, please know that you are not alone.
+We are as frustrated as you are.
+Please take a look at the problems people have reported and try these solutions, which will most likely address your issues.

+### Issues with pysam installation using pip

 Some people have reported errors in the installation of `pysam` using `pip`, so if your installation also fails due to `pysam`, you can use the following two lines to first install this package via conda, and then install the anvi'o package via `pip`:

 ```